-Follow a recipe; follow food safety & hygiene rules; tidy away; chop using bridge/claw safely; use a vegetable peeler safely; use measuring cups and spoons; use a jug to measure liquids; use balance/digital scales; crack an egg; use the all-in-one cake mixing method; scrape out a bowl with a spatula.
+Follow a recipe; follow food safety & hygiene rules; tidy away; cut using bridge/claw technique safely; use a vegetable peeler safely; use measuring cups and spoons; use a jug to measure liquids; use weighing scales; crack an egg; beat an egg; use the all-in-one cake mixing method; scrape out a bowl with a spatula.

-Knife, chopping board, peeler, mixing bowl, wooden spoon, teaspoon, weighing scales, 20x30cm cake tin.
+Knife, chopping board, peeler, mixing bowl, spatula, wooden spoon, teaspoon, weighing scales, 20x30cm cake tin

 Ingredients (makes 24 portions):

 - 750g cooking apples

 - Lemon juice

 - Preheat the oven to 180°C, gas mark 4

 - Grease and flour a 20 x 30cm cake tin

 - Prepare the cooking apples: wash, peel, core & dice.
 Sprinkle with lemon juice to stop them from going brown.

 - Beat oil and eggs until foamy.
 Add the sugar, flour, cinnamon, and bicarbonate of soda.
 Stir in the diced apples.